 Chuck also develops and edits articles for Wikipedia; you can have a look at Mr. Greene's articles by following the link found on our RTI-Study Hall page (to your left).

 Chuck Greene earned a bachelor's degree (1981) at Western Michigan University; his teaching credentials (1998) and master's degree (2002) came through Antioch University's McGregor School of Education.
 Chuck's 2002 capstone publication (Inherit the Count) focuses on mid-20th century Detroit.

-Mr. Greene had previously worked as a territory and district sales manager with the Brown and Williamson Tobacco Corporation (1987-95).
+Mr. Greene had previously worked as a district sales manager with the Brown and Williamson Tobacco Corporation (1987-95).
 Prior to 1987, Chuck was employed as a studio director and booth announcer for WKZO-Television in Kalamazoo, Michigan.